jozefg/nbe-for-mltt/README.md

 The algorithm for normalization is heavily based on the description provided in "Normalization by Evaluation Dependent Types and Impredicativity" by Andreas Abel.
-The type checker is loosely based on "lA simple type-theoretic language: Mini-TT" by Thierry Coquand, Yoshiki Kinoshita, Bengt Nordström, and Makoto Takeyama.
+The type checker is loosely based on "A simple type-theoretic language: Mini-TT" by Thierry Coquand, Yoshiki Kinoshita, Bengt Nordström, and Makoto Takeyama.

 Once built, the executable `mltt` may be used to normalize programs.
 Simply feed it a file